amrwc/8086-graphics/README.md

 #### Windows
 1. Install [Cygwin](https://cygwin.com/install.html "https://cygwin.com/install.html").

-   When you get to the Select Packages screen, click on the small icon to the right of Devel.
-The txst to the right of it should change to Install instead of Default.
-You can now continue with the rest of the install, accepting the rest of the defaults.
+   When you get to the 'Select Packages' screen, click on the small icon to the right of 'Devel'.
+The 'txst' to the right of it should change to 'Install' instead of 'Default'.
+You can now continue with the rest of the installation process, accepting the rest of the defaults.

    Note that Cygwin will take a long time to install, possibly well over an hour, since it pulls all of the tools down over the Internet.

 2. Install [ImDisk](http://www.ltr-data.se/opencode.html/#ImDisk "http://www.ltr-data.se/opencode.html/#ImDisk").
 3. Install [Bochs 2.6.9](https://sourceforge.net/projects/bochs/files/bochs/2.6.9 "https://sourceforge.net/projects/bochs/files/bochs/2.6.9").
-4. In Cygwin, navigate to the project directory and compile with 'make'.
+4. In Cygwin, navigate to the project directory and compile with `make`.

-   To access a drive with its letter, use 'cd /cygdrive/[drive-letter]'.
+   To access a drive with its letter, use `cd /cygdrive/[drive-letter]`.

-5. In Bochs, load the 'bochsrc.bxrc' file and start the virtual machine.
+5. In Bochs, load the `bochsrc.bxrc` file and start the virtual machine.

-   'bochsrc.bxrc' is essentially a configuration for the virtual machine, which also points to the correct disk image.
+   `bochsrc.bxrc` is essentially a configuration for the virtual machine, which also points to the correct disk image.

 ## Build
-If you intend to use 'make run' command, you need to set the right path in the makefile.
+If you intend to use `make run`, you need to set the right path in the `makefile`.

 ## Vitruvian Man
 When you fail to load a bitmap and decide to create your own picture: